-Road tolling is a very common way of funding and financing the construction or maintenance of highways, bridges and tunnels.
+Road tolling is a very common way of funding and financing improvements to road infrastructure via the construction or maintenance of highways, bridges and tunnels.
 Road User Charging (RUC) exists in one form or another in almost every country in the world.

 According to our estimates, in 2016 approximately €170 billion was collected worldwide by road tolling operators with an option to pay either electronically and/or with an electronic device.

-Because of the need to internalise high costs of truck traffic, HGV tolling has become a priority, (mainly in Europe) for different tolling schemes.
+Because of the need to internalise high costs road infrastructure costs associated with truck traffic, HGV tolling has become a priority, (mainly in Europe) for different tolling schemes.
 13 European countries have HGV specific tolling schemes either in place or in the pipeline.

 In terms of technology, some countries which currently use DSRC, such as Poland, Czechia, Norway and France, are seriously considering adopting GNSS as a replacement.